Ceriated or lanthanated tungsten for AC TIG?

 - Which welding output do you require: AC or DC?

 - What is the welding power source: a traditional welder or an inverter-based welder with extended balance control and adjusted output frequency?

 - What diameter of electrode do you require and how will you sharpen it?

 It’s also a good idea to consult a tungsten selection chart (see Fig. 6) for more information when making the choice.

 Fig. 6: Common tungsten alloys and uses/arc characteristics.

 Maximize the benefits of inverter technology

-Choosing the right tungsten with an inverter-based TIG welder can significantly enhance productivity and ultimately the bottom line thanks to increased travel speeds, reduced gas and tungsten consumption, faster start of the weld puddle, decreased post-weld finishing time, and the elimination of arc wandering.
+Choosing the right tungsten for AC TIG welding can significantly enhance productivity and ultimately the bottom line thanks to increased travel speeds, reduced gas and tungsten consumption, faster start of the weld puddle, decreased post-weld finishing time, and the elimination of arc wandering.

-A case study shows that welding time can be reduced by 25 percent with an inverter such as the Dynasty TIG welder — so a project that formerly took 40 hours can take 30 hours to complete.
-If a welding operation charges customers the common industry standard of $70 per hour for TIG services, an inverter can increase profitability by $700 per welder week — or $35,000 per year.
+A case study shows an inverter such as the Dynasty TIG welder reduces welding time by 25 percent.So a project that formerly took 40 hours can take 30 hours to complete.
+At $70 per hour for TIG services, an inverter can increase profitability by $35,000 per year.

 The benefits gained when welding aluminum or magnesium more than outweigh the cost of upgrading to an inverter power source.
 Selecting the right tungsten for the job is a key factor in maximizing those benefits